charliebabbitt1988/LOGITacker_button/README.md

     - the Ctrl-C exit isn't the most graceful, but it works if you hold down the keys.

 - TODO:
-    - attempt to stabilize the Python script; it doesn't always launch reliably; delays during initializing the Yocto Knob could solve this.
+    - attempt to stabilize the Python script; it doesn't always launch reliably; delays during initializing or validating the init steps for the Yocto Knob could solve this.
     - optimize the delays between the connections to the screen session so as to make execution faster; total execution time could be as much as 0.25 seconds faster, but not above 0.35 seconds faster; this is working well, however, and probably won't be changed.
     - add support for other platforms like Mac OS X